-All about Fi & Books... plus some words from Fi and her self-publishing journey.
+All about Fi & Books... plus some words from Fi about her self-publishing journey!

-Fi & Books is here to help authors who want to self-publish their stories.
-Run by Fi Woodhead (a self-published author, tea-drinker, graphic designer and generally nice person) we can help you get that story out of your head and into a book.
+Fi & Books was started in 2019 by Fi Woodhead (and her sister Becs) to make self-publishing easier and help aspiring authors bring their book ideas to life.
+Led by Fi (a self-published author, tea-drinker, graphic designer and generally nice person) we can help you get that story out of your head and into a REAL book!

-Hello there...
-Is this the part where I confess all my secrets?
-To the highs and the lows of self-publishing?
+Hello there... is this the part where I confess all my self-publishing secrets and reveal the highs and the lows of self-publishing?
 Nah... but I will try to explain how I managed to self-publish my children's books and why I set up the Fi & Books business!

 My 'real life' job is a designer - I run a design business alongside this one called: Fi & Becs Design and Wording.
 So, fortunately I had the ability to illustrate my own picture books.

 Whilst on maternity leave I wrote my first story about three slimy slugs, created the illustrations on my laptop (I couldn't work with words alone!) and arranged to print a few copies with the printer I use for my design business.

 I gave them away to friends and family and arranged an author visit at a local small school, just to see if anyone even liked the story.
 It turned out that people did!
 It made kids laugh out loud and for me that was it.
 I wanted to print more of my books and arrange more school visits to get kids into reading and illustration.
 So I then had to figure out what to do next...

 Even though I can write creatively, I do seem to have a problem where I sometimes write in past tense and then in present, I mix it up.
 I don't know why I do it, and I do it ALL the time.
 Even when I go back and check for it, I am blind to it!

 Luckily for me, I had a few people who could help me with my manuscript.